-- A103.
-In representing that the financial statements are in accordance with the applicable financial reporting framework, management implicitly or explicitly makes assertions regarding the recognition, measurement, presentation and disclosure of the various elements of financial statements and related disclosures. - A104.
-Assertions used by the auditor to consider the different types of potential misstatements that may occur fall into the following three categories and may take the following forms: - (a) Assertions about classes of transactions and events for the period under audit: - (i) Occurrence-transactions and events that have been recorded have occurred and pertain to the entity. - (ii) Completeness-all transactions and events that should have been recorded have been recorded. - (iii) Accuracy-amounts and other data relating to recorded transactions and events have been recorded appropriately. - (iv) Cutoff-transactions and events have been recorded in the correct accounting period.
+- A123.
+In representing that the financial statements are in accordance with the applicable financial reporting framework, management implicitly or explicitly makes assertions regarding the recognition, measurement, presentation and disclosure of the various elements of financial statements and related disclosures. - A124.
+Assertions used by the auditor to consider the different types of potential misstatements that may occur fall into the following three categories and may take the following forms: - (a) Assertions about classes of transactions and events for the period under audit: - (i) Occurrence-transactions and events that have been recorded have occurred and pertain to the entity. - (ii) Completeness-all transactions and events that should have been recorded have been recorded. - (iii) Accuracy-amounts and other data relating to recorded transactions and events have been recorded appropriately.